ElecNinja/Project-DEPI/try-on-app/README.md

 ### Running the Application

-1. Clone or download the repository.
+1. Clone or download the repository. `git clone https://github.com/ElecNinja/Project-DEPI/tree/main/try-on-app`

 2. Navigate to the project folder and open `index.html` in your preferred browser.

 3. Allow camera access to start using the app.